liferay/liferay-docs/en/discover/deployment/articles/02-installing-search-engine/01-elasticsearch/00-intro.markdown

 Elasticsearch is an open source, highly scalable, full-text search and analytics engine.

-By default, Elasticsearch runs as an embedded search engine, but it's only supported in production as a separate server or cluster.
+By default, Elasticsearch runs as an embedded search engine, which is useful for development and testing but is not supported in production.
+In production environments you must run Elasticsearch in remote mode, as a separate server or cluster.
 This guide walks you through the process of configuring Elasticsearch in remote mode.

 If you'd rather use Solr, it's also supported.
 See the documentation on [Installing Solr](discover/deployment/-/knowledge_base/7-1/installing-solr)